Veteran Qualifications & Application

-- Provide a letter from a licensed mental health care provider recommending the use of a service dog.
-(Social Worker, Psychologist, Counselor, Psychiatrist, etc.) This person can be a civilian or a VA provider.
+- Have a licensed mental health care provider complete a form (that we provide), as well as complete and sign a medical release information form.
+This person can be a civilian or a VA provider.

 - Be physically and financially capable of providing a safe and secure home for a service dog.